TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 ** Warning: Currently only Matlab Versions 2023a or newer are supported **

-NeuroMod is an interactive toolbox for analyzing and visualizing electrophysiological data from single shank probe designs with arbitrary geometry.
+NeuroMod is an interactive toolbox for analysing and visualizing electrophysiological data from single shank probe designs with arbitrary geometry.
 It seamlessly integrates established toolboxes such as Kilosort, SpikeInterface, NEO, Open Ephys Tools and Fieldtrip for a wide range of LFP and spike analyses methods, supports various data formats in a code free user interface and bridged the gap between Matlab and Python packages.

 The aim is to offer a comfortable and user-friendly experience while providing clear instructions and feedback on actions taken, rather than hard-to-interpret error messages or opaque processes.
 Nearly all parameters related to data extraction and analysis are automatically set, but can still be adjusted within the GUI.